fracmak/css-transition-lib/README.md

 css-transition-lib
 ==================

-Provides simple animation library for css transitions using the power of jquery promises.
+Provides a simple animation library for css transitions using the power of jquery promises.
+Also falls back to jQuery's animate function when hardware or browser doesn't support the css animation.
+Behavior of api is the same between css transitions and jQuery's animate() function for ease of use.